 Now that we know the line is about an actual duck, the next question becomes: “Why would it say there’s a duck in the graveyard?
 That makes no sense!”
 I can only offer a couple theories of my own:

-- Since many characters lie to you in the game, this one might be lying to you too.
+- Since many characters intentionally lie to you in the game, this one might be lying to you too.
 I don’t know why he would give such an obvious and pointless lie.
-Plus the hint is actually true – you can get a Silk Bag from someone in the graveyard, and the bag is useful.
+Plus the hint is mostly true – you can get a Silk Bag from someone in the graveyard, and the bag is useful.

 - Maybe the person in the graveyard is named “Duck”?